okbob/csv_tam/README.md

 This is a minimal implementation of Postgres Table Access Method.
 A start point to begin with.
 It allows to write tuples to datafiles in csv format and read them.
-It has several limitations explained in `impl.c`.
+It has several limitations explained in `src/impl.c`.

 Installation.
 Ensure your PG bin dir is in PATH and run the following: